hibaa8/othello-with-AI/README.md

 - The **first AI script** (e.g., `Group1.py`) plays as **Black** and moves first.
 - The **second AI script** (e.g., `randy_ai.py`) plays as **White** and moves second.

-### Troubleshooting
-- Ensure all scripts have the correct permissions.
-- If the GUI doesn't display or the game doesn't start, check for any errors in the console and verify that all required libraries are installed.

 ### Acknowledgements
 Project completed with Max Watsky and Stephanie P.